lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 There is a limited body of research on the effectiveness of live coding in programming education.
 Most studies focus on non-participatory live coding, demonstrating the programming process and contrasting this with the use of static code on slides (see @rajRoleLivecodingLearning2018 and references therein, as well as [@rajLivecodingVsStatic2020]).
-So far, the technique show that live coding is as good as if not better than using static code examples [@rajRoleLivecodingLearning2018; @rubinEffectivenessLivecodingTeach2013] and thus is a recommended approach for teaching programming [@brownTenQuickTips2018; @wrightWhyWhenHow2020].
+So far, these studies show that live coding is as good as if not better than using static code examples [@rajRoleLivecodingLearning2018; @rubinEffectivenessLivecodingTeach2013] and thus is a recommended approach for teaching programming [@brownTenQuickTips2018; @wrightWhyWhenHow2020].

-The ten quick tips described below are aimed at those interested in applying the technique in to their own teaching.
+The ten quick tips described below are aimed at those interested in applying participatory live coding to their own teaching.
 They are meant to complement the "Ten quick tips for teaching programming" [@brownTenQuickTips2018].

 ## Tip 1.
 Go slowly.